ogoo-cybergirly/Cloud-Engineering-Second-Semester-Examination-Project/README.md

  Secured with Let's Encrypt SSL (Certbot).

 Challenges Encountered:
-Node.js is a foreground process, it took a lot of initiating and killing process, and research to figure out what tool to use in keeping it running in the background.
+Node.js is a foreground process, it took a lot of initiating and killing process, and research to figure out what tool to use to keep it running in the background.
 Not the best creative person so it was even a  tougher battle to come up with colors that will look good on a webpage and still represent me efficiently.